dragthor/learning/README.md

 The list was compiled by Dr. Edward B. Fry in 1996.
 His research found that just 25 words make up approximately 1/3 of all published text.
 He noted that 100 words make up about 1/2, and 300 words make up 65% of all written material.

 Free.
 No ads.
 No social.
 No alerts.
 No in-app purchase.
 No internet required.
+No GPS or location tracking.
 Battery friendly.
 Open source.
+Please help contribute (non-financially).

 All 1,000 words in groups of 100, plus the alphabet (upper &amp; lower) and numbers one through thirty one.